transmute-industries/transmute/README.md

 Open source transmute framework and platform packages.

+🚧 Pardon our mess as we upgrade to support kubernetes. 🚧

 🔥 DO NOT USE IN PRODUCTION 🔥

 ### The transmute framework is a library for connecting off-chain data with on-chain smart contracts.